No matter what the internet says.

 People usually freak out about that last bit, but relax: Fat storage is both normal and essential for proper functioning of the human body.
 Fat storage, fat breakdown… the whole thing is in a constant state of flux.

 Glucose is the most important fuel source for the body.
-Due to the fact that we don’t eat every minute of the day, there are times when our blood sugar levels need increasing; that’s when the previously stored glycogen gets broken down back into glucose.
+Due to the fact that we don’t eat every minute of the day, there are times when our blood sugar levels need boosting.
+That’s when the previously stored glycogen gets broken down back into glucose.

 When these mechanisms aren’t functioning properly (in conditions such as diabetes), our health tends to suffer.